 Say WHAT?
 Private cloud systems like vBlock from EMC/Cisco/VMware and IBM CloudBurst can cost anywhere from $250,000 to a cool million, depending on how much software is included.
+Sounds like highway robbery.
+It has to be cheaper to build a commodity cloud like Amazon Web Services, sourcing components directly, right?

 Couldn’t you just buy servers from Quanta Computer in Taiwan, or one of the many other original design manufacturers that sell in bulk to Google, Facebook, Amazon, Dell, HP etc.; load up on open source Xen hypervisor technology and open source monitoring and management software from Nagios, OpenTSDB or Zabbix; and Bob’s your uncle, you’ve got a cheap private cloud?